 “Most countries view regional integration critical to sharing resources, enhance system resilience and create opportunities to increase energy access.
 Agendas of sector reform and sunsetting subsidies to attract capital and enable technology are in advanced stages in many countries throughout the region.
 In a smaller number of countries, the focus has turned to accelerating digitalisation and promoting innovation.”

 There was some difference in opinion on what should take precedence: regulation or innovation.
 Should innovation come first and be regulated, or regulation, allowing for innovation?
 The other points of discussion were the role of the diverse actors in the energy sector and whether Latin America can innovate and be a leader in the energy transition or follow in the footsteps of global trends.
 Finally, there was strong debate among participants on the role of the state within the energy sector.
 Is the private sector more efficient through the privatisation of large corporations in the sector, or should the state have a relevant role in the control of those companies?

-The Istanbul WELS took place in Istanbul, Turkey, from 11-12 October 2016, as part of the 23rd World Energy Congress.
-Co-hosted by the Government of Turkey, the WELS included a CEO Roundtable and a Trilemma Ministerial Roundtable reserved to Ministers, World Energy Council’s Patron and Global Partner CEOs and selected high-level guests.
+The World Energy Leaders' Summit Istanbul took place as part of the 23rd World Energy Congress.
+Co-hosted by the Government of Turkey, the Summit included a CEO Roundtable and a Trilemma Ministerial Roundtable exclusively for Ministers, CEOs and selected high-level guests.

-Under the theme of “The Africa Energy Trilemma: Unleashing the power of regional market creation”, the WELS was held between 28 – 29 October 2015 in Addis Ababa, Ethiopia during the World Energy Council Executive Assembly week.
-Co-hosted with the Prime Minister of Ethiopia, the WELS consisted of a private CEO Roundtable and Trilemma Ministerial Roundtable, as well as a joint lunch with the Ethiopian government.
+Under the theme of 'The Africa Energy Trilemma: Unleashing the power of regional market creation', the World Energy Leaders' Summit Addis Ababa took place during the World Energy Council Executive Assembly week.
+Co-hosted with the Prime Minister of Ethiopia, the Summit consisted of a private CEO Roundtable and Trilemma Ministerial Roundtable, as well as a joint lunch with the Ethiopian government.

-The Summit, which took place at the Asia Clean Energy Forum, was co-hosted by the Asian Development Bank at their Headquarters in Manila, was attended by more than 50 delegates from over 30 countries, included six government ministers and senior officials in attendance from Hong Kong, Indonesia, Nepal, the Philippines and China.
+The World Energy Leaders' Summit Manila, which took place at the Asia Clean Energy Forum, was co-hosted by the Asian Development Bank at their headquarters in Manila and attended by more than 50 delegates from over 30 countries, included six government ministers and senior officials from Hong Kong, Indonesia, Nepal, the Philippines and China.

 President Juan Manuel Santos of Colombia welcomed energy ministers and energy department officials from Argentina, Belize, Bolivia, Colombia, the Dominican Republic, Ecuador, Guatemala, Haiti, Honduras, Mexico, Peru, Trinidad and Tobago, and Uruguay.
 Ministers from Algeria, Ethiopia, Nigeria, Russia, the UAE, and the USA also joined the talks.